nelsonfigueroa/nelson.cloud/content/posts/ubuntu_server.md

 There are more flags available, such as `-u` which shows UDP sockets.
 Check out the man pages for more.

-From another machine, we can use `nmap` to see what ports are open from the outside.
+From another machine, we can use `nmap` to scan for open ports from the outside.
 This can be aggressive, so be careful and responsible when using it.
 To check open ports from a different machine run:

 ```
-nmap -sS [ip_address_of_target_machine]
+nmap -sS [ip_address_of_ubuntu_server]
 ```

 Earlier, we allowed port 443 using `ufw` even though we have no service on the server actually using this port.
 As a result, `nmap` should report that port 443 is open but the state is closed.
 If you followed the previous steps you should see the following: